AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 desktops <../aalto/linux>` have fast and automatic access to all of the university data storage systems, including Triton and department storage.
 They also have a wide variety of scientific software already ready (and somewhat similar to Triton).
+We have some limited instructions and pointers to the main instructions for :doc:`mac
+<../aalto/mac>` and :doc:`windows <windows>` computers.

 Managed laptops are usable in and out of the Aalto networks, and you can become "primary user" which allows you to install some software